Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Numerical examples

+Automatic differentiation is used to calculate partial derivatives of the DNN model with respect to input parameters.

-Table \ref{table: example1} shows the hyperparameters that are tuned for each of the surrogates, together with the search domain for each of the hyperparameters.
+Table \ref{table: example1} shows the hyperparameters that are tuned for each of the models, together with the search domain for each of the hyperparameters.
 Training is performed for 8 different number of epochs starting from 25,000 epochs and ending with 200,000 epochs.
 For each regularization method, given the number of epochs, we train 100 models on the training dataset.
-The model which results in the lowest relative $L_2$ norm on the evaluation dataset is then selected as the best surrogate model for the given number of training epochs.
+The model which results in the lowest relative $L_2$ norm on the evaluation dataset is then selected as the best model for the given number of training epochs.
+In order to eliminate the dependency of the reported relative $ L_2$ error norms to the selection of evaluation and test datasets, we choose to use a rather large number of our available noisy synthetic data, and therefore we use 5000 randomly selected samples for evaluation and test purposes.

-Figure \ref{Burgers_performance} shows a comparison between the performance of each of the regularization methods for different noise levels in the dataset.
-For each regularization method, we train three different surrogates, each trained using a different random selection of training, evaluation, and test datasets, and the results for each of the surrogates as well as the average results are shown.
-It is evident that the PI regularization method provides superior accuracies compared to the other regularization methods at all the noise levels.
+Figure \ref{Burgers_performance} shows a comparison between the performance of each of the regularization methods for different noise levels.
+For each regularization method, we train three different models, each trained using a different random selection of training data, and the results for each of the models as well as the average results are shown.
+It is evident that the proposed regularization method provides superior accuracies compared to the other methods at all the noise levels.
 Furthermore, Figure \ref{Burgers_derivatives} represents a comparison between the performance of different regularization methods in accurate prediction of first and second-order derivatives of the solution to the Burgers' equation with $\gamma$ set to 0.
-As can be seen, all the regularization methods, except PI regularization, fail to provide accurate derivative values.
-This is a remarkable feature of the proposed PI regularization method, producing physically-interpretable derivatives that can be accurately used in subsequent calculations such as sensitivity analysis.
+As can be seen, all the regularization methods, except the proposed one, fail to provide accurate derivative values.
+This is a remarkable feature of the proposed regularization method, producing physically-interpretable derivatives that can be accurately used in subsequent calculations such as sensitivity analysis.